Caroline Flynn: College career

-Flynn started to play for University of Nebraska in the spring semester of 2012, after she chose to forego her senior year at Lincoln Southwest High School.
+Flynn started to play for the Nebraska Cornhuskers in the spring semester of 2012, after she chose to forego her senior year at Lincoln Southwest High School.
 She played 78 matches (starting all of them) and scored 11 goals for the Huskers.
 Flynn earned several honors and in 2016 she helped the Huskers to reach their first NCAA Tournament since 2013.

 Club career

-FC Kansas City, 2017

 Flynn was selected by Portland Thorns FC with the 40th pick in the 2017 NWSL College Draft making her the fourth Huskers player to be picked in a NWSL Draft.
 The Thorns failed to sign her to a contract.
 On April 14, 2017, FC Kansas City announced that Flynn would be added to their roster ahead of the start of the 2017 National Women's Soccer League season.

 FC Kansas City ceased operations following the 2017 season, Utah Royals FC inherited all player contracts from FCKC but Flynn did not join them.